Code-Institute-Submissions/artontray-PROJECT3/README.md

 ![Adding coloring](assets/images/readme-images/addingcolor2.png)

+Then i could add some coloring text depending the situation :

 ![Adding coloring](assets/images/readme-images/addingcolor3.png)

-When I first deploy on Heroku, I could see the final layout of the game and i could see that the fixed window space create some distortion on the display.
+When I first deployed on Heroku, I could finally see the layout of the game and i could see that the fixed window space create some distortion on the display.
 In fact, the amount of text on each screens of the game can be different, the layout can appear far away from the bottom zone and create some problem of visibility :

 ![Empty space](assets/images/readme-images/emptyspace.png)

-For that, I coded some new lines into my custom print function :
+For that, I added some new lines into my custom print function :